i2p-zero/i2p-zero/README.md

 #### Get the router reachability status.
 Returns a string such as "Testing", "Firewalled", "Running", "Error"

 `tunnel-control.sh router.reachability`

+#### Find out if the router is running.
+Returns a true or false

+`tunnel-control.sh router.isRunning`

 #### Listen for I2P connections and forward them to the specified host and port.
 Returns the I2P base 32 destination address for the server tunnel created.